 The tour lasts for 3 hours, and it includes the time of your qualified guide, and the entrance fee to the history museum.
 You can read more about the tour here.

 Address: Get directions to Skanderbeg Square

 ☞ SEE ALSO: 10 Best Airbnbs in Saranda, Albania

 2. Stroll Around the Grand Park of Tirana

 One of the best places to visit in Tirana is the Grand Park and Artificial Lake located within.

 This is a must-see in Tirana.
 Get your daily dose of exercise with a walk around the park, or grab a coffee in one of the many shaded cafes.
 Alternatively, visit one of the numerous bars or restaurants that line the lake.
 There’s so much to do!

 As well as being one of the most beautiful places to see in Tirana, you’ll also find some great Tirana attractions and landmarks here.
-This includes the Presidential Palace and Royal Gardens to the east, and the Zoo and Botanical Gardens to the west.
+This includes the Presidential Palace and Royal Gardens to the east, and the Botanical Gardens to the west.

 One of my favorite restaurants in Tirana, Mullixhiu, is also located right by the lake.
 It’s one of the best places to visit in Tirana for foodies.
 Give their tasting menu a try, you won’t regret it!

 Address: Grand Park, 8R6G+W32, Rruga Herman Gmeiner, Tirana 1000, Albania.
 Click here for directions.